Research

 Papers

-“In Defense of Constitutivism About Epistemic Normativity”, Pacific Philosophical Quarterly, forthcoming.
+“In Defense of Constitutivism About Epistemic Normativity”, Pacific Philosophical Quarterly (2022).

-“Is Epistemic Competence a Skill?”, Australasian Journal of Philosophy, forthcoming.
+“Is Epistemic Competence a Skill?”, Australasian Journal of Philosophy (2022).

 “Gute Gründe.
-Eine kritische Auseinandersetzung mit der realistischen Auffassung von Handlungsgründen”, in: J. Kertscher, J. Müller (eds.), Lebensform und Praxisform, Paderborn: Mentis Verlag.
-2015.
+Eine kritische Auseinandersetzung mit der realistischen Auffassung von Handlungsgründen”, in: J. Kertscher, J. Müller (eds.), Lebensform und Praxisform (2015).

 Book